tarwn/lessthandot-hugo/blogs/content/posts/2014-12-01-using-selenium-for-view-testing-with-knockout-and-requirejs.md

 ### IndexTests.Nancy

 In this case, I created a self-hosting Nancy site that copies all of the static content from my Sample site and exposes fake versions of the API.
-The downsides of the two Nancy methods are the restriction to static content (no MVC pages) and that you&#8217;re reimplementing a fake API for the system.
+The downsides of the two Nancy methods are the restriction to static content (no MVC pages) and that you're reimplementing a fake API for the system.

 This second issue actually bothers me a bit, as it means you are creating a fake set of data that all of your tests are going to rely on.
 Typically when you have one big shared pool of test data, it makes your systems harder to maintain, as that test data turns into a bog of magic values, some of which have to be set just so for tests to succeed.
 Allowing the tests to define the values that would be returned when they have specific needs would make this a lot more maintainable and help surface those critical data assumptions in the tests.